Prof. Vincent HUGEL

 • Elected member of the Board of the University of Toulon 2015-2019

-• Member of the pole dedicated to Computer Science, Digital data analysis, and prevention of the University of Toulon since Sept.
-2015
+• Member of the pole dedicated to Computer Science, Digital data analysis, and prevention of the University of Toulon (2015-2025)

 • Elected member of the department committee of the Mechanical engineering and computer-integrated manufacturing department since 2016